 At the same time, Swami Satchidananda was laying the foundations of the interfaith collaborations that became a lifelong current of his work as a spiritual teacher and friend of all.
 He brought religious and spiritual leaders together from various cultures and traditions who shared his vision of unity across all apparent differences of belief.
 In the early 1970s, he established Y.E.S., the Yoga Ecumenical Seminary, and together with other spiritual teachers conducted retreats where seekers could immerse themselves in the understanding of, “Truth is one, paths are many.”
 Out of these retreats a ceremony known as the “Yoga Ecumenical Service” [now known as the Light Of Truth Universal Service] was developed, in which all religious and wisdom paths were celebrated as participants honored the universal spirit together.

 Finally, with the construction and opening of the Light Of Truth Universal Shrine (LOTUS) in 1986, Swami Satchidananda gave a physical expression of unity in diversity to the world and a unifying platform for the cause of peace in the world.

 About the Author:

 Ramakrishna Sackett is a senior student of Sri Swami Satchidananda and founding member of Integral Yoga and Yogaville Virginia (he and his family were Yogaville’s first residents!).
 A Yoga teacher and poet, Ramakrishna he also spent decades as a master builder and carpenter.
-His skills contributed to the building of many of the structures that comprise Yogaville today. (photo: Ramakrishna Sackett with Swami Satchidananda during a building project in Yogaville, early 1980s).
+His skills contributed to the building of many of the structures that comprise Yogaville today. (photo: Ramakrishna Sackett with Swami Satchidananda during a building project in Yogaville East, Connecticut, late 1970s).